-Going concern See Note 3 to the consolidated financial statement s The key audit matter Auditors actions on this matter: The directors are required to prepare the financial We obtained the Directors' going concern statements on a going concern basis unless it is assessment and assessed whether there inappropriate to presume that the Company or are events and conditions that exist that Group will continue in business. create material uncertainty that may cast significant doubt on the Group's ability to continue as a going concern. Ť 2.
-We obtained and assessed the Group's financial plan.
-3. We discussed the issue with the management and review the financial position of the Company as of today and assess whether the use of the going concern basis is appropriate.
-The Group's ability to continue as a going concern depends upon its capacity to: (i) generate sufficient cash flows from its operating activities; (ii) extend the payment terms of, or otherwise restructure, its interest-bearing loans; and (iii) meet the schedule of its other repayments due in 2021.
-The actual outcome of the debt restructuring negotiations and the success of the management plan to increase cash inflows from property sales in order to be able to meet scheduled repayments due are uncertain. que are uncertain.
+Auditors actions on this matter:

+- We obtained the Directors' going concern assessment and assessed whether there are events and conditions that exist that create material uncertainty that may cast significant doubt on the Group's ability to continue as a going concern. - 2.
+We obtained and assessed the Group's financial plan. - 3.
+We discussed the issue with the management and review the financial position of the Company as of today and assess whether the use of the going concern basis is appropriate.

+The Group's ability to continue as a going concern depends upon its capacity to: (i) generate sufficient cash flows from its operating activities; (ii) extend the payment terms of, or otherwise restructure, its interest-bearing loans; and (iii) meet the schedule of its other repayments.

+The actual outcome of the debt restructuring negotiations and the success of the management plan to increase cash inflows from property sales, taking also into consideration the current circumstances in Ukraine, in order to be able to meet scheduled repayments due are uncertain.